 Today I felt led to write this post about little things.
-Since I have had back problems for for several years now, I know there are some things I can not do without having pain sooner or later.
+Since I have had back problems for several years now, I know there are some things I cannot do without having pain sooner or later.
 A little back ache after being on my feet for hours without rest tells me that I need to sit and rest my back.

 It takes a lot of energy and a few days to get several cleaning jobs done.
 I have a housekeeper once a month who mops and cleans the floors and carpets and any other chore that might make trouble for my back.
 These are little activities for any homemaker.
 But for me they are big things.

 When I was younger it was a little thing to carry heavy boxes when my husband and I moved.
 When I worked 12 hour shifts in the hospital and turned and helped lift heavy patients.
 I thought it was a part of my occupation to do these jobs.